onriv/lean4ij/README.md

 # Installation

 This plugin uses [LSP4IJ](https://github.com/redhat-developer/lsp4ij) for connecting to the Lean4 lsp server.
-Please install this first.
+Please install that first.

 - (Unsupported yet) ~~Using the IDE built-in plugin system:~~